curiousoffice/playbook/README.rst

 and get the job done.

 We strongly believe that continuous attention to details and technical excellence enhances agility.
-And Simplicity --the art of maximizing the amount of work not done-- is essential, at every level.
+Lastly, we believe that simplicity --the art of maximizing the amount of work to avoid-- is essential, at every level.

-In our experience we have seen that the best architectures, requirements, and designs emerge from self-organizing teams that truly understands these principles.
+In our experience we have seen that the best architectures, requirements, and designs emerge from self-organizing teams whoe truly understand these principles.

 Project kick off
 ----------------

-When a project starts a kick off meeting is set up, please use this document to guide the presentation.
+A kick off meeting is set up whenever a project starts, please use this document to guide the presentation.

 After that, the following stuff is set up: